OatsCG/Openmusic-Server-Specs/README.md

 }
 ```

-The following shows what a `/status` return will look like in the openmusic app.
+The following shows what a `/status` return will look like in the Openmusic app.
 ```
 {
     "online": true,